BetterRimworlds/ZPM/README.md

 When used in conjunction with the Stargate, you will NOT need to wait to charge the Stargate (~20,000 kW), and in the future, it will also allow intergalactic wormhole travel (e.g., across our Internet).

+## Dangers of Unroofed ZPMs

+An unroofed ZPM will **catastrophically discharge** vast amounts of electricity at random intervals.

+The ZPM’s delicate Zero-Point Field quantum matrix depends on a sealed, low‑pressure environment.
+Exposing it to atmospheric gases and charged particles destabilizes the resonance patterns that confine the Dark Energy, causing the field to flicker and fail.

+The Ancients housed ZPMs deep within shielded vaults to maintain vacuum integrity, block ionizing radiation, and prevent air‑borne contaminants from degrading the containment field — ensuring stable, long‑term operation.

+### Risks of Open Atmospheric Exposure

+* High chance of induced flashstorm incidence.
+* Medium chance of induced intense and long-lasting solar flares.
+* Low chance of catastrophic electrical discharges.

 ---

 This mod also adds an Artifacts Orbital Trade Ship, which specializes in Archotech of all kinds, including previously non-buyable artifacts, such as the Venometric Battery (which also sucks 1,000 w from the Zero-Point Field).

 ---